The Quality of Questions You Ask

 Who asks questions?

 Leaders ask questions.
-If you want to be seen as a leader then you need to be asking questions, not just any questions but quality questions.
+If you want to be seen as a leader, then you need to be asking high-quality questions.

 Here are a couple of great questions to ask when you delve deeper.

 - Can you remember exactly why you wanted to start your own business?

 - Are you still as passionate about your business as when you 1st started it?